-Source: WDI (2020); http://wdi.worldbank.org/table/4.4#
+As a percentage of total merchandise imports and exports, respectively Source: WDI (2020); http://wdi.worldbank.org/table/4.4#

-Other countries in the MENA which depend heavily on exporting hydrocarbons are likely to experience a decrease in price of their major export commodities (mainly oil exports) which will in turn have a negative impact if price of staple food commodities continued to increase (Erokhin and Gao, 2020).
-This implies that the impact on the balance of payments is expected to be negative especially if the world prices of agricultural products continued to rise (Schmidhuber et. al, 2020).
-Woertz (2020) classified those countries to be the most vulnerable to trade-COVID induced disruptions being also poor in natural resources as well agricultural potential.
-Although the GCC countries' scores within the FS utilization pillar, as measured by GFSI (Table 1 in Annex), are relatively high, such countries holds the largest per capita shares worldwide of people suffering from diabetes and obesity (Woertz, 2020).
-It is worth mentioning that the GFSI has a major shortcoming in that respect as it does not cover a number of malnutrition and health related indices.
+Countries in the region, mainly the GCC, depend heavily on exporting hydrocarbons and are likely to experience a decrease in the price of their major export commodities (mainly oil exports), which will in turn have a negative impact if the price of staple food commodities continue to increase (Erokhin and Gao, 2020).
+Woertz (2020) classified those countries to be the most vulnerable to COVID-19 induced trade disruptions as they are also poor in natural resources as well as agricultural potential.
+Although the scores of GCC countries within the FS utilization pillar are relatively high, as measured by GFSI (Table 1 in the annex), such countries hold the largest per capita shares worldwide of people suffering from diabetes and obesity (Woertz, 2020).
+It is worth mentioning that the GFSI has a major shortcoming in that respect as it does not cover a number of important malnutrition and health-related indices.
 Nevertheless, the food systems of the GCC countries have so far performed well during the COVID-19 crisis in terms of ensuring food availability.
-Their modern value chains are more resilient than the traditional and transitional ones that dominate in developing countries (Woertz, 2020).
-In other MENA countries where the government plays a vital role in the procurement, storage, and distribution of main food products like wheat, the impact of the crisis on FS has been contained (e.g. Egypt) (Larson et. al, 2012).
+Their modern value chains are more resilient than the traditional and transitional ones that dominate developing countries (Woertz, 2020).
+In other MENA countries where the government plays a vital role in the procurement, storage, and distribution of main food products like wheat, the impact of the crisis on FS has been contained (e.g. Egypt) (Larson et al., 2012).